joofio/idmed/input/pagecontent/use-cases.md

 * The assisting doctor needs the current medication that the patient is taking for a correct assessment and requires the cross-prescription data.
 * Since the drug level does not exist in the Belgium context (active principle + strength + pharmaceutical form + pack size), the data must be translated to a Belgium context.

+### Example 6 (the route affects the pharmaceutical form)

+* A sublingual route is only available for a certain pharmaceutical form. - expand
+*